Neurophysics Program - archives

-The Neurophysics research program is the first in Canada at the interface between neurosciences, materials sciences and photonics.
+The Neurophysics research program was the first in Canada at the interface between neurosciences, materials sciences and photonics.

-Created in 2003, the Neurophysics group thrives towards setting new frontiers in neuroscience by:
+Created in 2003, the Neurophysics group thrived towards setting new frontiers in neuroscience by:

 - bringing together scientists from highly diversified disciplines (medicine, physics, biology, chemistry...);